folkertdev/rust-rfcs/text/0000-labeled-match.md

 **What parts of the design do you expect to resolve through the implementation of this feature before stabilization?**

 The happy path of HIR to MIR specialization is clear, but there are some questions around what to do when `continue 'label value` does not obviously match a branch.
 That can be the case if `value` is truly only known at runtime, or if inlining is needed before the jump target can be known.
 Detailed benchmarking, and investigating the interaction with other MIR optimizations will be required to figure out what the best approach is in all cases.

+We may also want to desugar differently based on the optimization level (in particular when optimizing for binary size).
+Again this will require experimentation.

 **What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?**